openharmony/docs/en/application-dev/reference/apis/js-apis-commonEvent.md

 getData(callback: AsyncCallback\<string>): void

 Obtains the result data of this common event.
-This API uses a callback to return the result.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Notification.CommonEvent